suspiciouslyBee/Hero-Project/README.md

       DONE?
     Enemies are destroyed if they touch the Hero (arrow) DONE
     Enemies lose 20% of their health, their alpha value becomes 80% of their previous value, when they collide with an egg.
 The 4th collision with an egg destroys the enemy.
+        "FAKED": converted into a more modular exponent function (so its continious for all health states) DONE : player does 1/4 to base enemy. this is manually done on purpose as im anticipating other types of planes
     When enemies are destroyed, they respawn at a random point at 90% os screen boundaries Done
     Application status is displayed: Hero Mode, Number of eggs, Enemy count, Enemies Destroyed